-- 1. Parent or guardian must email or FAX the Academic Affairs Office at least 1 week prior to the anticipated absence (FAX: 662-329-7205) - 2.
-Parent or guardian must provide the Academic Affairs Office with the following: - Reason for the requested absence - o Date and time student will leave MSMS - Date and time student will return to MSMS - Method of transportation - 3.
-Confirmation will be given by the Director for Academic Affairs, or his/her designee, to the parent by email or fax and forwarded to the residence hall staff. - 4.
-Within 24 hours of a student's return: - a.
-From a doctor's appointment, the student is required to bring to the Academic Affairs office verification from the doctor's office that the appointment was kept. - b.
+- Parent or guardian must email the Academic Affairs Office (attendance@themsms.org) at least 1

+week prior to the anticipated absence

+- 2. Parent or guardian must provide the Academic Affairs Office with the following:

+- o Reason for the requested absence

+- Date and time student will leave MSMS

+- Date and time student will return to MSMS

+- Method of transportation

+- 3. Confirmation will be given by the Director for Academic Affairs, or his/her designee, to the parent by email and forwarded to the residence hall staff.

+- 4. Within 24 hours of a student's return:

+- a.
+From a doctor's appointment, the student is required to bring to the Academic Affairs office verification from the doctor's office that the appointment was kept.

+- b.
 From a college visit, scholarship interview, etc. the student is required to bring to the Academic Affairs office official verification from the institution visited noting the date/time of the visit and signed by a representative of the institution.